openSUSE/news-o-o/_posts/2011-11-12-opensuse-weekly-news-201-is-out.markdown

 Let your computer do the talking.
 Install eSpeak and you can make your computer say anything, in a wide variety of languages.

 Looking for a lightweight [text to speech](http://www.makeuseof.com/dir/tag/text-to-speech/) program?
 Whether you want to listen to your favorite blog while doing the dishes, or just make your computer say naughty words to your friends so you can giggle like schoolchildren, [eSpeak](http://espeak.sourceforge.net/) is a great tool for the job.
-It™s a compact open source software speech synthesizer for English and other languages according to its website.
+Itâ€™s â€œa compact open source software speech synthesizer for English and other languagesâ€ according to its website.
 You can use official versions of eSpeak on [Linux](apt:espeak-gui) (Editors Note: the link is just for Debian/Ubuntu users) and [Windows](http://espeak.sourceforge.net/download.html). (...)

 Editors Note: eSpeak packages for openSUSE are [available via OBS](http://software.opensuse.org/search?p=1&baseproject=ALL&q=espeak).

-
+â€

+â€œ

         [Linuxaria/Frank Harris-Smith: gEdit, an easy to use text editor with many advanced features](http://linuxaria.com/article/gedit-an-easy-to-use-text-editor-with-many-advanced-features?lang=en)

-[gEdit](http://www.gnome.org/projects/gedit/) is a serious text editor in the tradition of many editors that the programmer or code jockey will appreciate “ syntax highlighting in many source codes, script formats, markup formats, and even some Scientific formats.
+[gEdit](http://www.gnome.org/projects/gedit/) is a serious text editor in the tradition of many editors that the programmer or code jockey will appreciate â€“ syntax highlighting in many source codes, script formats, markup formats, and even some Scientific formats.

 I write a lot of HTML code and I find the multiple undo/redo, find, search & replace, and the built-in code-aware spelling checker essential on a daily basis.

-But that™s me.
-I™m writing about what I use on a daily basis and gEdit is always open on my PC of the moment.
-I do HTML coding for my personal website, keep lists of To-Do items, use it as a scratch pad to paste whatever nuggets of wisdom I find on the Internet and generally use it for quickly jotting down whatever I need to note. (...)
+But thatâ€™s me.
+Iâ€™m writing about what I use on a daily basis and gEdit is always open on my PC of the moment.
+I do HTML coding for my personal website, keep lists of â€œTo-Doâ€ items, use it as a scratch pad to paste whatever nuggets of wisdom I find on the Internet and generally use it for quickly jotting down whatever I need to note. (...)

-
+â€

 ### For Commandline/Script Newbies

+â€œ

         [TechNonStop/Abdullah Chougle: Fun with the Unix/Linux find command!](http://technonstop.com/fun-with-unix-linux-find-command)